anchor-btc/anchor-os/apps/anchor-proofs/README.md

-# AnchorProof - Proof of Existence on Bitcoin
+# AnchorProofs - Proof of Existence on Bitcoin

-AnchorProof is a proof of existence application built on the Anchor Protocol.
+AnchorProofs is a proof of existence application built on the Anchor Protocol.
 It allows users to timestamp any file on the Bitcoin blockchain, creating an immutable record that the file existed at a specific point in time.

 ## Features